The Imaginary Invalid: Act 1

 Toinette asks him why, with all his money, Argan would want a doctor for a son-in-law.
 He replies that since he is always ill, he thought it would be a good idea to have a doctor in the family.
-Then he could have Thomas Diafoirus' services as doctor all the time, not to mention the services of his father and his uncle for free.
+Then he could have Thomas Diafoirus's services as doctor all the time, not to mention the services of his father and his uncle for free.
 Toinette will not take his hypochondria seriously and tells him that she knows Angelique will never agree to that marriage.
 More than that, Toinette downright forbids the union to happen.
 This is amazing gall for a servant, and Argan becomes so incensed that he chases Toinette around the room threatening to kill her.
 Finally he stops, exhausted, and claims he is dying.

 Hearing the disturbance, Argan's second wife Béline runs in.
 She soothes Argan, talking to him as one would to a child throwing a temper tantrum.
 Once his new wife has calmed him, Argan asks if she has contacted a notary; he intends to change his will to include (and heavily favour) Béline.
 She dramatically begs him not to think of such things, but just happens to have the notary to hand.
 Béline repeatedly claims that she doesn't care about the money, but double-checks the amounts all the same.
 The notary warns Argan that he can't leave his wife anything, but instructs him on several devious and underhanded methods whereby Béline could get all the money.

 Meanwhile, outside the study, Toinette and Angelique have a chance to talk in private.
 Toinette warns Angelique that her stepmother is plotting to get her inheritance, but Angelique does not care, so long as she is allowed to marry as she wishes.
 She begs Toinette to help her foil her stepmother and father's plans, a proposition to which Toinette is only too delighted to agree.
 She also endeavors to find a way to tell Cléante of the intended marriage.